The development of residential buildings and commercial property is what moves America forward.

 There are builders’ risk policies that cover:

 Some exclusions from the property insurance could be the pavements and roadways close to the site.
-Also, any temporary part of the building that involves third party machinery could be banned from the builders’ risk policy contract.
+Also, any temporary part of the building that involves third-party machinery could be banned from the builders’ risk policy contract.

-The physical dangers covered under the builders’ risk policies include severe weather conditions like hurricanes, vehicles and aircrafts crashes, etc. What is not covered is the fraudulent clauses, acts of military action, and nuclear explosions that are not part of any insurance contract.
+The physical dangers covered under the builders’ risk policies include severe weather conditions like hurricanes, vehicle and aircrafts crashes, etc. What is not covered is the fraudulent clauses, acts of military action, and nuclear explosions that are not part of any insurance contract.